niklasknoell/Microsat-gps-sim/README.md

 As can be observed from the figures, the order of magnitude of the error of the position components is ... m.
 For the velocity components, the order of magnitude of the error is ... m/s.
 Moreover, while the GNSS simulation has been allowed to be longer than 300 sec, a jump in the position components is induced after every 300 seconds.
 This is to be disregarded and has not a physical reason.

 While the error in the state components gives a rough idea of the order of magnitude of the error, a metric for the overall error would be even more useful, as the error in the x, y and z components depends largely on the inclination of the orbit.

 The root mean squared error (RMSE) gives a good indication of the overall error, which can be also be readily compared with other orbits with different inclination.
+Moreover, the 3D error of position and velocity can be directly compared against the theoretical accuracy.

-The RMSE calculated up to any time in the propagation is shown in:
+The RMSE and 3D error, calculated up to any time in the propagation, is shown in:

 <table>
   <tr>